hannahpotter/hannahpotter.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My primary research goal is to make programming better.
-I work on improving the explainability of programs and
+I work on improving the explainability of programs,
-    programming languages by surfacing important information to programmers, presenting this information in a way that is understandable and useful.
+    programming languages, and program analyses by surfacing important information to programmers, presenting this information in a way that is understandable and useful.
    I am broadly interested in programming languages, software engineering, human computer interaction, and CS education.

 I am currently a PhD student in the <a href="https://www.cs.washington.edu/">Paul G. Allen School of Computer Science and Engineering</a> at the University of Washington.